Mathias-Bekker/Home-automation/README.md

 # Home-automation

-A simple, non-IoT project which enables switching of a power bar through a browser interface, using a Raspberry Pi and a 8-port relay board.
+A simple, non-IoT project for the purpose of learning various code languages and ultimately enabling a power bar to be switched through a browser interface, using a Raspberry Pi and an 8-port relay board.

 Required downloads on RPi:
 WiringPi